hpc2n/sphinx-lesson-template/content/openmp-basics.rst

     ...
     Hello world!

-Clearly, the `omp parallel` pragma caused the program to execute the `printf` line **several times**.
+Clearly, the :code:`omp parallel` pragma caused the program to execute the :code:`printf` line **several times**.
-If you go and try to execute the program on a different computer, you will observe that the number of lines printed is the same as the number of processor cores in the system.
+If you go and try to execute the program on a different computer, you will observe that the number of lines printed is the same as the **number of processor cores in the computer**.
+The :code:`-fopenmp` compiler option tells the compiler to expect OpenMP pragmas.

 .. challenge::

     1. Compile the "Hello world" program yourself and try it out.

-    2. See what happens if you set the `OMP_NUM_THREADS` environmental variable to different values:
+    2. See what happens if you set the :code:`OMP_NUM_THREADS` environmental variable to different values:

     .. code-block:: bash

-        $ OMP_NUM_THREADS=value ./my_program
+        $ OMP_NUM_THREADS=<value> ./my_program

     What happens?
-Why?
+    Can you guess why?

 .. solution::